sarahseewhy/cat-converter/README.md

 I have no idea what you are talking about
 ```

-Constraints: I could not use Mockito or dependency injection and I had a self-imposed time limit.

 ## Running Program

 Before running the program please ensure you have Gradle version 2.4 or greater and Java 8 on your machine.